Leo Sheng: Early life and education

 Sheng was born in Hunan, China and was adopted and raised in Ypsilanti, Michigan by an American lesbian couple.
 He first came out as trans at age 12.

 He received his Bachelor of Science degree in sociology from the University of Michigan in 2017.
 Sheng was accepted to the school's social work graduate program and planned to enroll, but left because he was cast in his first professional acting role in Adam.

 Career

 Sheng first gained attention when he was 17 and used YouTube and Instagram to document his transition.
 In 2018, he acted in his first lead role in Rhys Ernst's Adam.
 He also appeared in the documentary Disclosure.
 He is a lead character on Showtime's The L Word: Generation Q as Micah Lee, who is also a trans man.
 When he was 11, Sheng watched a clip of a transmasculine character, Max, on the original L Word series and came out as trans shortly after.

 Personal life

-Sheng resides in Los Angeles and identifies as a queer trans man.
+Sheng resides in Los Angeles.
+He is queer and a trans man.